thomasclarke1969/documentation/atlas/android/core-components.md

 #Core Components
 In order to get up and running as quickly as possible with Atlas, you can follow this tutorial.
-Just like the Quick Start App, this will allow you to start conversations between your device and simulator, but with a fully featured GUI experience.
+Just like the [Quick Start App](docs/quick-start/android), this will allow you to start conversations between your device and simulator, but with a fully featured GUI experience.
 You can use this tutorial as a starting point to integrating Atlas into your own app.
 And since Atlas is completely open, you are free to extend or change the default functionality however you want!

 Start by creating a new Android Studio project with the following settings
 * Select the Phone and Tablet platform with a minimum SDK of "API 14: Android 4.0 (IceCreamSandwich)"
 * Add a Blank Activity to your project
-* Name the Activity "ConversationActivity" and name the Layout "activity_conversations"
+* Name the Activity "ConversationActivity" and name the Layout "conversations_screen"

+Then follow the steps in the previous section to import the Layer SDK and Atlas into the project.

 ##Showing the Conversations List
-After you have imported the LayerSDK and Atlas into your project, you can show a list of conversations.
-In `app/main/res/layout/activity_conversations.xml`, configure the layout to show the conversation list and a button for starting new conversations (note, feel free to use assets from the layer-atlas-messenger project or create your own).
+The first thing we want to do is display a list of conversations, and allow the user to create new ones.
+In `app/main/res/layout/conversations_screen.xml`, configure the layout to show the conversation list and a button for starting new conversations (note, you can import and use your own icons, or use any assets from the layer-atlas-messenger project).

 ```xml
 <FrameLayout